-Furthermore, members of Salafi movements agree that the religious text (the Quran and the Sunna and the contribution of the great religion scholars) has the ultimate authority in deciding issues regarding the operation of the state and the Islamic ummah (Al-Faqih 2001).
-In fact, they prioritise the scripture over the reality and to the religious text over human agency and life conditions (Saada & Gross 2016).
-By the same token, some Salafi scholars support the returning to the khilafah (caliphate) system arguing that Muslims, unlike Europe, did not experience the tyranny of the priesthood or the confining of religion to the private sphere (Zallum 1995) that Khilafah is obligatory according to the sharia (Rida 1922); and that it is “for safeguarding the religion and the politics of the world” (al-Mawardi n.d, p.
-5).
-In justifying their claims they cite the following verse of the Quran (4:59): “Believers!
-Obey Allah and obey the Messenger, and those invested with authority among you; and then if you were to dispute among yourselves about anything refer it to Allah and the Messenger if you indeed believe in Allah and the Last Day; that is better and more commendable in the end”
+Furthermore, members of Salafi movements agree that religious texts (the Quran and the Sunna and the contribution of the great religion scholars) have ultimate authority in deciding issues regarding the operation of the state and the Islamic ummah (Al-Faqih 2001).
+In fact, they prioritise scripture over reality and the religious text over human agency and life conditions (Saada and Gross 2016).
+By the same token, some Salafi scholars support a return to the khilafah (caliphate) system, arguing that the Islamic world, unlike Europe, did not experience the tyranny of the priesthood or the confinement of religion to the private sphere (Zallum 1995); that the khilafah is obligatory according to the sharia (Rida 1922); and that it is 'for safeguarding the religion and the politics of the world' (al-Mawardi n.d, 5).
+In justifying their claims, they cite the following verse of the Quran (4:59):

+Believers!
+Obey Allah and obey the Messenger, and those invested with authority among you; and then if you were to dispute among yourselves about anything refer it to Allah and the Messenger if you indeed believe in Allah and the Last Day; that is better and more commendable in the end.

-Accordingly, “the caliph or the imam, or the commander of the faithful (amir al muminin) is the deputy representative (naib) of the prophet who was the proxy of Allah” (Belkeziz 2009, 80).
-The idea of Islamic state was originally invented by Hasan al- Banna in the 1930s who claimed that Islam is a din (religion) and dawlah (state).
-Later on this slogan was translated into the more conservative thesis of al-Hakimiyah by the Pakistani preacher Abu al-Ala al-Mawdudi and the Egyptian thinker Sayyid Qutb.
-These scholars contend that the state of Islam fulfils God’s will as it appears in the Quranic (12:67) statements ‘verily rule (al-hukm) is but unto Allah’ and ‘whoever does not rule according to what Allah has send down, then these are unbelievers’ (5:45).
-In other words, the ruling of human beings is a divine right and it cannot be achieved unless Muslims establish an Islamic state which implements the divine law (Islamic sharia).
-The sharia is comprehended as complete social, ethical, and epistemological system which encompasses the “usul (sources) of belief, and the usul of rule and the usul of morals, and usul of ethical behavior and the usul of knowledge (marifah) as well” (Qutb 1983, 135-136).
+Accordingly, 'the caliph or the imam, or the commander of the faithful (amir al muminin) is the deputy representative (naib) of the prophet who was the proxy of Allah' (Belkeziz 2009, 80).
+The modern idea of an Islamic state was originally invented by Hasan al- Banna in the 1930s, who claimed that Islam is both a din (religion) and a dawlah (state).
+Later, this slogan was translated into the more conservative thesis of al-Hakimiyah by the Pakistani preacher Abu al-Ala al-Mawdudi and the Egyptian thinker Sayyid Qutb.
+These scholars contend that an Islamic state fulfils God’s will as it appears in the Quranic (12:67):'verily rule (al-hukm) is but unto Allah' and 'whoever does not rule according to what Allah has send down, then these are unbelievers' (5:45).
+In other words, authority over human beings is a divine right which cannot be achieved unless Muslims establish an Islamic state which implements divine law (Islamic sharia).
+The sharia is comprehended as complete social, ethical and epistemological system which encompasses the 'usul (sources) of belief, and the usul of rule and the usul of morals, and usul of ethical behaviour and the usul of knowledge (marifah) as well' (Qutb 1983, 135-136).

-Proponents of the Islamist-Salafi ideology believe that only qualified religion scholars have the right to interpret the divine law; that the Islamic leader occupies both executive and legislative positions; and they reject the freedom of thought, arguing that this may lead to infidelity or doing religiously-forbidden stuff.
-Liberties are confined to the notations of the sharia.
-This encompasses, for instance, the rejection of the idea of equal citizenship for all people, and claims that Muslim citizens should be privileged in terms of rights compared to non-Muslims; that women are not qualified for executive, legislative, or judicial positions and that the vote of well- educated persons (in both religion and non-religion subjects) should carry more weight in the sphere of political participation (Al-Faqih 2001).
+Proponents of Islamist-Salafi ideology believe that only qualified religion scholars have the right to interpret the divine law and that the Islamic leader occupies both executive and legislative positions.
+They reject freedom of thought, arguing that this may lead to infidelity or religiously-forbidden acts.
+Liberties are confined to the dictates of the sharia.
+This encompasses, for instance, the rejection of the idea of equal citizenship for all people, and claims that Muslim citizens should be privileged in terms of rights compared to non-Muslims; that women are not qualified for executive, legislative or judicial positions and that the vote of well- educated persons (in both religious and non-religious subjects) should carry more weight in the sphere of political participation (Al-Faqih 2001).